 If parents would like additional information they are also welcome to contact Mrs Dalowsky by email: firstname.lastname@example.org or through the School Reception

 Applications for apprenticeships

 It is important not to miss the deadlines as there is a lot of competition for each apprenticeship.
 Use the links below to look for apprenticeships available in the area or further afield.
-Mr Lemmon is happy to support any questions you may have and the Careers Library is available at breaks, lunchtime and after school.

 Year 9 option choices

 Choosing subject options before GCSEs can be an opportunity to start having conversations with your children about potential options after school.
 If your child would like some support in choosing subjects, please encourage them to speak to their form tutor or to Mrs Dalowsky.
 If parents would like additional information about how GCSE choices can impact on post-16 options, they are also welcome to contact Mrs Dalowsky by email: email@example.com or Mr Featherstone by email: firstname.lastname@example.org.

 University or Apprenticeship: what will be best for my child?